Who is proposing this project?

-The east-west line illustrated below is the existing North Seattle Lateral, approximately 11 miles in length.
+The east-west line illustrated on the map is the existing North Seattle Lateral, approximately 11 miles in length.
 Each mile of the lateral is labeled with mileposts (MP) from 1 to 11.
 The red line is the project area, and lies entirely within Snohomish County.
-(The length of the project is still being defined.
-The replacement will begin near MP2 but may end before MP9.)

 NWP will seek agreements with some landowners for temporary construction areas and access roads.
 If the pipeline crosses your property, the project will involve removing the 8-inch pipe and replacing it with 20-inch pipe.
 NWP will work with each individual landowner to ensure disturbed property is restored as close to original condition as is practical, in close coordination with the landowner.